wortola5/One-Loop-4PCF-Covariance/README.md

 - `One_Loop_Correction_Script/Script/NLO_Correction_Scale_Computation.ipynb`

 This notebook computes and visualizes the approximate fractional size of the one-loop covariance correction relative to the Gaussian covariance as a function of scale \(R\).
-The resulting figure shows the scale at which the one-loop correction is expected to reach a given percentage of the Gaussian covariance.
+The resulting figure shows the scale at which the one-loop correction is expected to induce corrections of 10%, 20%, 30%, 40%, and 50% relative to the Gaussian covariance.

 ### `Radial_Integral_Plotting/`